do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2021-08-03-how-to-earn-a-proper-snippet-on-SERP.md

 styles: /assets/post-on-snippets/snippet.css
 code_amount: 2

-h1: "What should be done to expand the page’s snippet and increase organic CTR?"
+h1: "What should be done to expand the page snippet and increase organic CTR?"
 snippet_header: "No one can leave without a click, or How to get an effective snippet on SERP"

 snippet: "Can we influence how users see our website on the Google results page?
 The search engine does not generate snippets in advance: they depend on a query and the user’s intent.
 However, there are ways to help Google to serve our page as well as possible."